Consulting

 Data science & signal processing

-Data transport, storage, and analysis are all in my wheelhouse, and I’ve been the lead on a data migration of a live and mission-critical database.
-I’ve worked with off the shelf tools and have done custom builds of data pipelines to meet efficiency, privacy, and cost objectives for transactional, client usage, and observability data.
+Data engineering — instrumentation, pipeline architecture, storage, analytics — are all in my wheelhouse, and I’ve been the lead on a data warehouse migration of a live and mission-critical database for an internet and mobile application serving millions of clients.
+I’ve coordinated bespoke and off-the-shelf tools, and also integrated third party services for custom data pipeline builds to meet efficiency, privacy, and cost objectives for transactional, client usage, and observability data.

 Hardware & electronics